Free Tibet: Olympics protests

 In March 2008 Free Tibet reported extensively on the unrest in Tibet which precipitated a series of large scale protests.
 Tibet Support Groups (TSGs) continue to gather evidence about the protests, their suppression and repercussions.

-During the process of securing an Olympics bid from the International Olympics Committee (IOC), China promised to improve its human rights record.
+During the process of securing an Olympics bid from the International Olympic Committee (IOC), China promised to improve its human rights record.
 Wang Wei, head of the bid committee was quoted saying, "We are confident that the Games coming to China not only promote our economy but also enhance all social conditions, including education, health and human rights."
 However, China largely failed to improve its human rights abuses and major news sources around the world criticised both the Chinese government for failing to fulfil its promise and the IOC for not being more discerning in its choice for the 2008 Olympics.
 Activists argued that China's human rights violations were incompatible with the spirit of the Olympic Games.

 Free Tibet worked to expose Chinese human rights violations through helping to organise and participating in large scale rallies in central London during the 2008 Summer Olympics torch relay in which thousands of Tibet supporters filled the streets.
 The magnitude of the protests was such that China and the IOC were forced, in a move that was highly publicised, to reduce and re-route relays in other cities.

 Following the Olympics, China analysts speculated on the possibility that the authorities would begin dealing harshly with Tibetan dissenters after world attention moved off Beijing.
-After the Olympics ended, Chinese authorities did initiate a state of de facto martial law in Tibet by moving troops into Tibetan areas and handing down harsh sentences for Tibetans who protested against Chinese rule or who reported on the human rights conditions in Tibet.

 Again in 2012, Free Tibet started a campaign with a focus on the Olympics, the new campaign was titled Fly the Flag.
 In order to highlight China's illegal occupation of Tibet, Free Tibet encouraged supporters to send in pictures of themselves with the flag of Tibet at Olympic locations around London and Great Britain.
 Through this campaign Free Tibet also exposed the IOC's ban on the Tibetan flag at the Olympics.
 Fly the Flag especially highlights Chinese suppression of Tibetan freedom of expression as the Tibetan flag itself is banned in China and anyone in possession of the flag or its image is subject to official questioning and arrest.